Control Synthesis with Reinforcement Learning: A Modeling Perspective: Preliminary

-A sketch of the system is shown in Fig.~\ref{fig:Sketch}.
-The positive direction is defined to be the cart moving to the right and the pendulum rotating counterclockwise.
-The cart position, $x$, is zero in the middle of the track, and the pendulum angle, $\alpha$, is zero at the upright position.
+$F_c$ is the driving force of the motor, $B_{c}$ is the damping coefficient of horizontal movement of the cart, and $B_p$ is the damping coefficient of rotation of the pendulum.
+The motor driving force is supplied by a voltage $V_m$, between $[-10,10]$ volts, and this ultimately is the control variable in our system.
+The cart position, $x$, is zero in the middle of the track, and the pendulum angle, $\alpha$, is zero in the upright position.
 The variables are listed in Table~\ref{TableOfVars}, and the parameters along with the physical meaning of each symbol used in the model are listed in Table~\ref{TableOfParam}.